 EU: EU steps up bid for better protection of regional products

+EU Member States have cleared a shortlist of 41 EU regional products whose names the EU wants to recover and protect.
 The European commission said in a statement that the list will be negotiated in the agriculture negotiations within the World Trade Organisation's Doha Development Agenda.
 The shortlist contains well-established European products whose names, the EU says, are being abused, such as Roquefort cheese, Parma ham or Rioja wine.

 Get full access to all content, just $1 for 30 days